What Causes Shipping Container Door Hinges to Stick?

 How do you grease a shipping container door?
 Start with some good all-weather lubrication and a handy spray tube that allows you to aim the grease at the hinge.

-- Spray the grease at each hinge and each locking mechanism.
+- Spray the grease at each hinge and each of the ISO container twist locks.

 - Open the door that’s sticking.

 - Lubricate again.